PLCnext/MLnext-Framework/README.rst

-   import mlnext.pipeline as pipeline  # for data preprocessing import mlnext.plot as plot          # for data visualization import mlnext.score as score        # for model evaluation
+   import mlnext.pipeline as pipeline  # for data preprocessing import mlnext.plot as plot          # for data visualization import mlnext.score as score        # for model evaluation import mlnext.anomaly as anomaly    # for anomaly interpretation

+   # hint: all functions can also be accessed from the root module
+   import mlnext